Augmented Reality | Manufacturing AR | Autodesk

 Nissan Design

-Using XR visualisation, Nissan designers can sync workflows and experience a new car design within in a day of its initial concept.
+Using XR visualization, Nissan designers can sync workflows and experience a new car design within in a day of its initial concept.

 Explore advanced use cases for virtual and augmented reality, including simulated astronaut training and virtual tours.